ms/buildtogether.tech/src/methods.md

 so too are developers who radiate information.

-One reason for this is that the web ranges from unwelcoming to actively hostile for people from under-represented groups <cite>Ford2016,May2019</cite>.
+One reason for this is that the web ranges from unwelcoming to actively hostile for people from under-represented groups [% b Ford2016 May2019 %].
-Unfortunately, in-person workplaces are often no better: many are filled with small signs that make many people feel out of place <cite>Cheryan2009</cite>.
+Unfortunately, in-person workplaces are often no better: many are filled with small signs that make many people feel out of place [% b Cheryan2009 %].
 <a section="fairness"/> takes a closer look at these issues.

 > ### A cautionary tale
 >
-> <cite>Zeller2011</cite> did what too many researchers in too many fields do on a
+> [% b Zeller2011 %] did what too many researchers in too many fields do on a
 > regular basis: throw some data at some machine learning algorithms and then
 > claim that whatever comes out the other end is significant.
 Luckily for us, they
 > did it on purpose to make a point.